CarlMM/SocialPlatformProjectWebApiAndFrontend/FeaturesGherkin.md

 Scenario: The user wants to create a grouppost

 - Given that the User is logged in
-- And the User clicks My Groups tab
+- And the User clicks Create Post
-- And the User clicks the Create Grouppost button
+- And the User chooses group type post
 - And the User types the text for the post
 - When the User will press confirm post button
 - Then the post will be created